The Public Service Christian Fellowship

 We welcome as co-sponsor in 2006 (along with CCRI, the OCCCPF and the PSCF), Government Professionals Exemplifying Christ (GPEC), a group working out of the Metropolitan Bible Church.

-An audio copy of Roland's talk (44:52 minutes, 8 MB) as well as his notes are now available.
+A recording of Roland's talk (44:52 minutes, 8 MB) as well as his notes are now available.

 2005: Following Jesus into the workplace...